Vengeful Beauty: Plot

 As the trained Flying Guillotine assassins secretly working for the Emperor begin their attacks, one of the assassins (Yuen Cheung-yan) is caught by local security forces.
 Flying Guillotine leader Jin Gang-feng (Lo Lieh) is ordered to kill every witness including the prison interrogator and his family to keep the assassins a secret.
-Rong Qiu-yan (Chen Ping) returns home to find her dead husband and immediately fingers Gang-feng.
+Rong Qiu-yan (Chen Ping) returns home to find her dead husband and immediately figures Gang-feng.
 With her superior kung fu, she nearly kills him, but retreats to protect her unborn child.
 Now Gang-feng is in deep trouble.
 He's told the Emperor under threat of execution that all witnesses are dead.
 In order to keep his head, Gang-feng turns to his three adult children to quickly hunt down and kill Qiu-yan who is now attempting to reach her uncle.
 As the hunt begins, Qiu-yan hooks up with a former Flying Guillotine member named Ma Seng (Norman Chu) and her old martial brother Wang-jun (Yueh Hua) who both help her along the way and become rivals in their love for her.